-There are different types of deeds for the transfer of property from one entity to another.
-One such deed is a quit claim deed.
+There are many different types of deeds that can be utilized for the transfer of property from one party to another in Missouri.
+One of the most common deeds used to transfer property is a quit claim deed.

 What is a Quit Claim Deed?

-A quit claim deed is a simple one-page legal document used to transfer property ownership from one person to another without the exchange of money.
-The one transferring the property is known as the grantor.
-The one receiving the property is known as the grantee.
-Both names must appear on the deed.
+A quit claim deed is a simple legal document used to transfer property ownership from one person to another.
+The one transferring the property is known as the “Grantor” The one receiving the property is known as the “Grantee”.
+Both names must appear in the deed.

-The deed must also contain a legal description of the property.
-The grantor must sign the quit claim deed in the presence of a notary public who must then notarize the deed.
+The deed must also contain a legal description of the property, which is not the same as the address of the property.
+Legal descriptions can be very short, or can be several pages long.
+Most legal descriptions are fairly short, between one sentence and three sentences.
+The grantor must sign the quit claim deed in the presence of a notary public, who must then notarize the deed.

-The quit claim deed is filed with the county recorder’s office, but there is no title search and no title insurance.
-The property is transferred as-is and the grantor makes no promise about whether he or she owns clear title to the property.
+The quit claim deed is “recorded” with the county recorder’s office.
+Simply recording a deed does not require a title search or title insurance.
+If you record a quit claim deed and do nothing more, the property is transferred as-is and the grantor makes no promise about whether he or she owns clear title to the property, or not.
+The grantor simply “quits all claim, if any” to the property in question.

 In What Situations are Quit Claim Deeds Most Commonly Used in Missouri?